-- Serve Instant Pot Lemon Chicken with a starch component like potatoes, such as the low FODMAP option of my Instant Pot "Garlic" Mashed Potatoes (Paleo, Whole30, low FODMAP), white rice (low FODMAP), or shirataki rice (if not needing Paleo/Whole30) or hearts of palm rice for Keto/low carb.
+Serve Low FODMAP Instant Pot Lemon Chicken with a starch component like potatoes, such as the low FODMAP option of my Instant Pot "Garlic" Mashed Potatoes (Paleo, Whole30), white rice (low FODMAP), or shirataki rice (if not needing Paleo/Whole30) or hearts of palm rice for Keto/low carb.
 Place the chicken on top of the starch and pour the sauce on top.
 Garnish with lemon slices and thyme if desired.

 - Category: Dinner